-VoiceXML is the Voice Extensible Markup Language, an XML-based dialogue design language released by the W3C.
+VoiceXML is the Voice Extensible Markup Language, an XML-based dialogue design language released by the W3C, and the most commonly used of the various speech markup languages (such as SALT).
 The goal of VoiceXML (or vxml) is to create simple audio dialogues of the type we have been describing, making use of ASR and TTS, and dealing with very simple mixed-initiative in a frame-based architecture.
-While VoiceXML is more common in the commercial rather than academic setting, it offers a convenient summary of the dialogue system design issues we have discussed, and will continue to discuss.
+While VoiceXML is more common in the commercial rather than academic setting, it is a good way for the student to get a hands-on grasp of dialogue system design issues.